NanoPish/FriseScraper/README.md

 # FriseScraper

-Data gathering engine that harvests and save data from APIs and websites.
+Data gathering engine that harvests and save data from APIs and websites to feed LaFrise front-end.